AI Trail Analysis

 - Stay on marked trails

-- Be aware of bear activity and carry bear spray
+- Be bear aware and carry bear spray

 - Turn back if weather deteriorates